 Since workers can only create so many tiers in a pyramid, they utilize the pallet ineffectively.
 A pyramid stacking technique means workers can’t stack products directly on top of each other.
 As a result, they use more pallets to stack the same amount of products.

-Pyramid stacking also makes it impossible to stack pallets on top of one another.
+Pyramid stacking also makes stacking pallets in a warehouse impossible, as they can not be placed on top of one another.
 Manufacturers waste more of the warehouse floor when they under-utilize vertical space.

 3. Easy to Disrupt